 Info: Advance tickets are available for $15; ages 2 and younger enter free.
 Book tickets online or pay at the gate ($17).
 Additional flowers are available to purchase at $1 per bloom.

 6. Maris Farms Sunflower Festival, Aug.
 12–13, 19–20 and 26–27

 Maris Farms in Buckley is a farm well known for its annual bumper pumpkin crop.
-It’s getting in on the sunflower bounty again this year and inviting families to enjoy the farm.
-Entry includes access to seven acres of flower fields, tons of farm games and activities, and one U-cut bloom to take home.
-Guests can buy additional sunflowers if they like, and this farm promises more than 20 different varieties of brilliantly colored blooms.
+It’s getting in on the sunflower bounty again and inviting families to enjoy the farm.
+The addition of zinnias make for a feast of color.
+Entry includes access to several acres of flower fields, tons of farm games and activities, and one U-cut bloom to take home.
+Guests can buy additional sunflowers if they like, and this farm promises more than 20 different varieties of brilliantly colored sunflower blooms.

 Info: Tickets are $20 for ages 11–64; $18 for kids ages 3–10; and free for ages 2 and younger.
 Buy tickets online, in advance.